 Beds are a bit like a pair of running shoes – you can still run in them but eventually they lose their rigidity, shape and tread.
 However, with a mattress – rotating your mattress when it’s new and then periodically over time will help extend your bed’s life.

 Get a Better Nights Sleep with SleepyHead:

-So if you’ve come to the conclusion that maybe it’s time to replace your mattress, first try our sleep selector to find out your ideal bed.
+So if you’ve come to the conclusion that maybe it’s time to replace your mattress, first try our sleep selector to find out your ideal bed and get some extra help from the Sleepyhead bed buying guide.
 Then, check out the special offers from our retail partners for any sales.